cbourke/ComputerScienceI/documents/faq.md

 ## Nothing Seems to Work

+1. Try clearing your browser cache/cookies; instructions for most major browsers: https://its.uiowa.edu/support/article/719
-You can try creating a new Codespace at: https://code.cs50.io/settings Your files *should* still be synced to your GitHub repository, but if not, hopefully you backed them up.
+2. You can try creating a new Codespace at: https://code.cs50.io/settings Your files *should* still be synced to your GitHub repository, but if not, hopefully you backed them up.